 The best vegetarian stuffed acorn squash?
 It’s roasted until tender and draped in a fall-scented stuffing of rice, pecans, and herbs.

 Ready for the best stuffed acorn squash recipe?
 Alex and I have made many acorn squash recipes in our day.
 And this one is our absolute favorite.
 The creamy squash is roasted until tender, then it’s draped in a toasted pecan rice stuffing that makes your kitchen smell like a fall paradise!
-You know that scent of onions, celery and leeks cooking in butter?
+You know that scent of onions and celery cooking in butter?
 Well, this recipe delivers it in spades.
 It’s vegetarian, easily made vegan, and naturally gluten-free, so it works for all sorts of eaters.
 Even better: it’s seriously crowd pleasing.
 Everyone we’ve served it to becomes a believer…and then immediately asks for the recipe.

 Got an Instant Pot?
 Try our Instant Pot Acorn Squash.